wilbcn/BlueTeam/Splunk-Projects/Splunk-botsv-CTFS-1.md

-# 🖥️ Splunk Investigations: Analysing the BOTSv3 dataset to answer CTFs
+# 🖥️ Splunk Investigations: Analysing the BOTSv3 dataset to answer CTFs (AWS Source!)

 ## 📖 Overview
 Since configuring my Splunk Enterprise server on AWS and my initial analysis of the attack dataset, I was kindly provided with the dataset ctf questions and answers.
 This project documents my thought process on how I was able to answer the outlined questions.
 This document serves more of a learning resource for myself, but equally showcases my on going dedication improving my analytical skills and investigation skills using Splunk.